ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Building a Laravel-React Stack with RTK Query and Swagger - <a href="https://medium.com/actived/building-a-laravel-react-stack-with-rtk-query-and-swagger-f66eb6fea874" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering ReactJS: Your Key to Standing Out in the Job Market - <a href="https://medium.com/@kribasai2000/mastering-reactjs-your-key-to-standing-out-in-the-job-market-54cca707dbfc" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Houssem Guemer`**
+✍️ **posted by `Kribasai`**

-<blockquote>Learn how to integrate Laravel with React using RTK Query and Swagger, with a seamless setup for efficient API-driven development.</blockquote>
+<blockquote>ReactJS, the popular front-end library developed by Facebook, has revolutionized web development.
+Its robust features and ability to create…</blockquote>

 <h3>2.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>